CP1401/Practicals/prac_02/README.md

 ### 2. Miles to Kilometres

 Joseph has recently moved to Australia from the United States.
-He understands that the distances are given in kilometres rather than the miles he is used to.
+He understands that distances are given in kilometres rather than the miles he is used to.
 Create a program that will request a distance in kilometres and output the same distance in miles.

 - 1 mile = 1.60934 kilometres